epfl-ada/ada-2022-project-toestewbrr/README.md

 ## Research questions ❓

-To gain a comprehensive understanding of the romantic relationships shown in movies, we aim to answer the following questions:
+To gain a comprehensive understanding of the characters paired in romantic relationships in movies, we aim to answer the following questions:

-1. Which types of characters are coupled in a romantic relationship in movies?
-   * How do the demographics differ in the couple (i.e. age, ethnicity, religion)?
+1. How do the demographics differ in the couple (i.e. age, ethnicity, religion)?
-   * Which type of personalities are coupled together?
+2. Which type of personalities are coupled together?
-   * How present are non-heterosexual couples?
+3. How present are non-heterosexual couples?
-   * How often is one person of the couple dying? 💀
+4. How often is one person of the couple dying? 💀
-2. Are romantic relationships depicted differently in older movies?
+5. Is there a difference in the findings in (1)-(4) for older movies?

 ## Methods ✒️